suanna0/catCollector/README.txt

+F22 15-112 Term Project

-﻿Cat Collector, inspired by the game Neko Atsume, is a simulation game where the player buys cat toys and food to attract cats to their yard.
+Cat Collector, inspired by the game Neko Atsume, is a simulation game where the player buys cat toys and food to attract cats to their yard.
 Cats will reward the player with currency to buy more cat toys that can attract cats of different rarity.

 Run the project by opening the file “catCollector.py” and hitting Command B. Press ‘1’ to start a new game, and press ‘2’ to open an existing file.
 To access the existing file, type the file name into terminal without the .txt suffix.
 To save progress, hit ‘esc’ and type a file name in the terminal.